 - Home to grizzly and black bears and a pack of wolves

-- Lone Mountain, considered to be the most beautiful mountain in the country
+- Lone Mountain, is considered to be the most beautiful mountain in the country

 - Divided into 5 areas based on age and character of the rock

-- Hilgard Peak, the highest in Madison Range was first climbed in 1948
+- Hilgard Peak, the highest in the Madison Range was first climbed in 1948

 Bighorn Mountain Range is about 150 miles long and 30 miles wide in north-central Wyoming.
 Contained within the Bighorn National Forest, the area is filled with breathtaking views and various activities that can be enjoyed by the whole family such as camping, fishing, trekking, and more.